Client-Engineering-Indonesia/watsonx-incubation-2024-May/Lab 0 - Environment clinic/python-environment/create-virtual-python-environment-macos.md

 While creating your virtual Python environment below, you will also be installing all the libraries required to complete this Boot Camp including:
 1. Jupyter Notebook
-2. the Watson Machine Learning Python SDK
+2. Watson Machine Learning Python SDK
 3. LangChain.
+4. Milvus

 ### 1. Upgrade to Python v3.11 to Avoid Any Conflicts
 Upgrading Python versions can be complicated so don't be afraid to ask for help during this process.
 We have documented best practices to assist you.
 You may have no issues using Python 3.8 plus, but recall that even Python 3.9 is 2.5 years old.
 [Follow these best practices to upgrade to Python 3.11](upgrade-python.md).